 The Gramm-Leach-Bliley Act allowed commercial banks, investment banks, securities firms, and insurance companies to consolidate.

-The Gramm-Leach-Bliley Safeguards Rule requires financial institutions to develop a written information security plan that describes how the company is prepared for, and plans to continue to protect clients’ nonpublic personal information.
+The Gramm-Leach-Bliley Safeguards Rule requires financial institutions to develop a written information security plan that describes how the company is prepared for and plans to continue to protect clients’ nonpublic personal information.
 (The Safeguards Rule applies to information of any consumers past or present of the financial institution’s products or services.)
 This plan must include:

-For more information visit The Gramm-Leach Bliley Act.
+For more information, visit The Gramm-Leach Bliley Act.

 The HITECH Act requires health care providers, health plans, and other entities covered by the Health Insurance Portability and Accountability Act (HIPAA) to notify individuals when their health information has been breached.
-HITECH was passed as part of American Recovery and Reinvestment Act of 2009 (ARRA).
+HITECH was passed as part of the American Recovery and Reinvestment Act of 2009 (ARRA).

-For more information visit Understanding HIPAA for Covered Entities.
+For more information, visit Understanding HIPAA for Covered Entities.

 HIPAA protects patient health information.
 The HIPAA Privacy Rule does not include medical record retention requirements because State laws generally govern how long medical records are to be retained.
 However, the rule does require that covered entities apply appropriate administrative, technical, and physical safeguards to protect the privacy of medical records and other protected private health information for whatever period such information is maintained by a covered entity, including through disposal.

-The HIPAA Security Rule specifies a series of administrative, physical, and technical safeguards for covered entities to use to assure the confidentiality, integrity, and availability of electronic protected health information.
+The HIPAA Security Rule specifies a series of administrative, physical, and technical safeguards for covered entities to use to assure the confidentiality, integrity, and availability of protected electronic health information.
 Changes in HIPAA made in 2009 require more extensive policies and procedures than was previously the case.

 Information is available concerning HIPAA Compliance at Understanding HIPAA for Covered Entities.

 This legislation is an amendment to the Civil Rights Act of 1964, passed as a result of the U.S. Supreme Court’s decision in Ledbetter vs. Goodyear Tire & Rubber Co.
-It restarts the 180-day statute of limitations for complaints to Equal Employment Opportunity Commission (EEOC) alleging pay discrimination each time a new “discriminatory” paycheck is issued.
+It restarts the 180-day statute of limitations for complaints to the Equal Employment Opportunity Commission (EEOC) alleging pay discrimination each time a new “discriminatory” paycheck is issued.
 Retroactively effective to May 28, 2007, the Act holds that discriminatory pay decisions reoccur each time wages, benefits, or other compensation are paid.
 Therefore the 180-day time period (300 days if charges are also covered by state or local anti-discrimination laws) for employees to file EEOC charges against their employers is restarted each time employees are paid.